tylermercer/personal-website/src/en/posts/all-writing-is-reductionistic.md

 physics that are universally
 applicable.^[["Isaac Newton - Wikipedia"](https://en.wikipedia.org/wiki/Isaac_Newton)]

-...except for in situations where objects are traveling at speeds near the speed of light.
+...except for in situations where objects are traveling at speeds close to the speed of light.
 This is what Eintstein posited with his famous Theory of Special Relativity, which he first described in 1905.

 Was Newton _wrong_?
 No. But his writing was reductionistic.
 It didn't capture